 Financial wellbeing is a major contributor to stress and the overall wellbeing of every employee – especially in 2020.
 With unpredictable lockdown restrictions and new countries added to travel quarantine lists at a moment’s notice, there’s never been a more appropriate time to acknowledge the personal financial issues experienced by your people.

-We asked NFA Group – now called Outcomes First Group and one of the UK’s Best Workplaces™ – to share some of their tools and practices used to help employees thrive financially during this uncertain time.
+We asked Outcomes First Group (voted a 2021 UK’s Best Workplace™ by their employees) to share some of their tools and practices used to help staff thrive financially during this uncertain time.

 Q: How does your organisation define “financial wellbeing”?

-Answers by Suzanne Robson, HR Director at NFA Group.
+Answers by Suzanne Robson, HR Director at Outcomes First Group.

 A: "For us, financial wellbeing is having enough money to meet our individual needs.
 It’s about being in control of our finances and having the resources to help improve our financial wellness."

 Q: How have you supported your employees’ financial wellbeing during COVID-19?

 A: "We have an engagement portal, The Hub, which offers our employees discounts and cashback at hundreds of high street retailers.
 During lockdown, we saw the number of orders increase from 130 in March (£8,400) to 478 in July (£28,900)!

 We also rewarded all our care workers a bonus payment and hope it went someway to show how grateful we are for their ongoing commitment, as well as supporting them financially.